Staff Profile

 His writing has been published in Architecture and Culture, arq: Architectural Research Quarterly, field, Site-Reading Writing Quarterly, and Visual Studies.

-Additionally, Toby leads a Stage 2 dissertation elective exploring architecture through the situated practices of film and photography in ARC2019, and the Stage 3 Dissertation in Architectural Studies module on the undergraduate, BA (Hons) Architecture degree programme.
+At undergraduate level, Toby leads a dissertation elective exploring architecture through the situated practices of film and photography, and the Stage 3 Dissertation in Architectural Studies module on the BA (Hons) Architecture degree programme.

 -